Clip path

 The process of establishing incorporation in Australia usually involves various steps.

-In the sixth step, incorporations are mandated to maintain up-to-date registers (either in digital or physical form) of Option holders, Debtor holders, and shareholders.
+• In the sixth step, corporations are mandated to maintain up-to-date registers (either in digital or physical form) of option holders, debenture holders, shareholders, and the register of charges.

-As a final step, the incorporation must complete all tax-relevant registrations, such as an Australian Bank Number (ABN) and a Tax File Number (TFN).
+• As a final step, the incorporation must complete all tax-relevant registrations, such as an Australian Business Number (ABN) and a Tax File Number (TFN).

 Critical responsibilities like compliance and reporting are integral parts of the process and vary depending on the type of company.